pierorex/microsite-backend/README.md

 visualize, interact and discuss about Budget and Spending of their towns, cities and countries.

+##For Administrators
+###Create users for municipalities
+- To create a new user for a municipality, follow these steps:
+  - Go to the administration site (http://<your-url>/admin)
+  - Create Profile:
+    - Click "Add" on the Profile section.
+    - Click the green plus sign to add a new user and actually add a one.
+  - Assign permissions to the user:
+    - Click the pencil to edit this new user, tick the is_superuser box.
+    - Add the following permissions:
+      - Add/change/delete Dataset
+      - Add/change/delete Microsite
+      - Add/change/delete Theme
+    - Save changes.
+  - Assign the user to a municipality:
+    - Choose or create new municipality.
+This determines the content this user has access to by filtering content in the admin site according to his/her municipality.
+  - Save changes.

 ##For Developers / DevOps
 ###Run locally
 ```bash